Skip to main content

 Insulin resistance occurs when the locks on your cells become less responsive to insulin’s key.
 The cells, particularly those in your muscles, fat, and liver, begin to ignore the signal to take up glucose.
 In response to this cellular deafness, your pancreas works harder, producing more and more insulin to try and force the message through.

 For a time, this compensation works.
-Your levels may remain within a normal range, but beneath the surface, your body is engaged in a strenuous effort to maintain balance.
+Your blood sugar levels may remain within a normal range, but beneath the surface, your body is engaged in a strenuous effort to maintain balance.
 Prediabetes is the stage where this compensatory mechanism begins to falter.
 The pancreas can no longer produce enough insulin to overcome the cells’ resistance, and glucose levels in the bloodstream remain persistently elevated.

 Insulin resistance represents a critical breakdown in the dialogue between your hormones and your cells, forcing your body into a state of metabolic stress.